lerina/lerina.github.io/html/lrn/code/secure_coding/fastpaced_rust01.md

 #### Tuple and Array Types
 > The Tuple Type
 A tuple is a general way of grouping together a number of values with a variety of types into one compound type.
 Tuples have a fixed length: once declared, they cannot grow or shrink in size.
+_ rustbook

 ```rust
 let tup: (i32, f64, u8) = (500, 6.4, 1); // mixed datatype